Neuropathy Affects More Than 24 Million Americans. Here’s What You Need to Know About It.

 These tests monitor many different parts of the body and allow doctors to pinpoint the location and severity of the nerve damage.
 If performed early enough, they can help doctors treat neuropathy before it becomes too serious.

 Unfortunately, there is no known cure for peripheral neuropathy.
 However, as we will discuss below, there are ways to treat the condition and lessen the symptoms.
 Still, we must emphasize the fact that if left untreated, PN can lead to all sorts of issues.

 For example, diabetic PN often leads to limb amputations that could have been prevented.
-These amputations occur because people don’t seek treatment for their disorder until it’s too late, allowing life-threatening problems like gangrene or foot ulcers to develop.
+This happens because diabetics don’t seek treatment for their disorder until it’s too late, allowing the neuropathy to worsen over time.
+Thus, serious problems like gangrene or foot ulcers develop, which necessitate amputation.